rails/webpacker/README.md

 method will automatically insert the correct digest when run in production mode.
 Just like the asset pipeline does it.

+### Troubleshooting

+- Make sure that `NPM_CONFIG_PRODUCTION` is set to `false` in your production environment before `yarn` is run. `webpack` will not be installed otherwise.
+- On Heroku, make sure the above is set as an ENV var (`heroku config:add NPM_CONFIG_PRODUCTION=false`.)
+An app using webpacker requires both the nodejs and ruby webpacks. `heroku buildpacks:set heroku/nodejs --index 1` then `heroku buildpacks:set heroku/ruby --index 2` will do it.

 ## Linking to sprockets assets

 It's possible to link to assets that have been precompiled by sprockets.
 Add the `.erb` extension